alchemyplatform/aa-sdk/site/packages/aa-ethers/index.md

 # `@alchemy/aa-ethers`

-This package contains `EthersProviderAdapter` and `AccountSigner`, respective extensions of the `JsonRpcProvider` and `Signer` clases defined in `ethers.js` external library.
+This package contains `EthersProviderAdapter` and `AccountSigner`, respective extensions of the `JsonRpcProvider` and `Signer` classes defined in `ethers.js` external library.
 If you currently rely `ethers.js` for web3 development, you can use these `ethers.js`-compatible `JsonRpcProvider` and `Signer` to integrate Account Abstraction into your dApp.
 You may also find the util methods helpful.
 This repo is community maintained and we welcome contributions!

 ## Getting started

-If you are already using the `@alchemy/aa-core` package, you can simply install this package and start using the `AlchemyProvider`.
+If you are already using the `@alchemy/aa-core` package, you can simply install this package and start using the `EthersProviderAdapter` and `AccountSigner`.
 If you are not using `@alchemy/aa-core`, you can install it and follow the instructions in the ["Getting Started"](/getting-started) docs to get started.

 ::: code-group